imixs/imixs-jwt/README.md

 Imixs-JWT provides a JASPIC authentication module to be used in Java EE Application servers.

-The payload of the JSON Web Token must have the following format:
+The payload of the JSON Web Token is expected in the following format:

 	{"sub":"admin","groups":["xxx","yyy"],"displayname":"Administrator"}